-Native Americans have probably visited and lived along the shores of the Sea of Cortez for the past 10,000 to 13,000 years.
-Here they found an abundance of shellfish and finfish, easily harvested during the twicedaily low tides, and sea turtles they captured in shallow waters or on the beach during their nesting.
-Even in the arid Northern Gulf region they found pure fresh water in the Colorado, Sonoyta and Concepción Rivers, and in the pozos (artesian springs) that welled up through cracks in the soil all along the NW coast of Sonora, fed by ground water originating perhaps as far away as modern-day Arizona.
-Along the coast of the Gran Desierto de Altar of Sonora, many of these pozos are surrounded by large beds of crystallized salt, a commodity that further enhanced the value of their visits.
-There is good evidence that the Seri people (Comcáac) of San Esteban Island, and native people of the Baja California peninsula, even ate sea lions.
+Native Americans have visited and lived along the shores of the Sea of Cortez for the past 10,000 to 13,000 years, and perhaps much longer.
+Here they found an abundance of shellfish and finfish, easily harvested by fishing and during the twicedaily low tides, and sea turtles they captured in shallow waters or on the beach during their nesting period.
+Even in the arid Northern Gulf region they found pure fresh water in the Colorado, Sonoyta and Concepción Rivers, and in the pozos (artesian springs) that well up through cracks in the soil all along the NW coast of Sonora, fed by fresh ground waters.
+Along the coast of the Gran Desierto de Altar of Sonora many of these pozos are surrounded by large beds of crystallized salt, a commodity that further enhanced the value of their visits.
+And there is good evidence that the Seri People (Comcaac) of San Esteban Island, and native people of the Baja California peninsula, ate sea lions.